1. Why did we form a separate society (RemoteDX Inc)?

 It is expected that a significant amount of the electronic hardware involved will be donated, either by individuals or by organisations with similar aims agreeing to merge their efforts.
 It is expected that most work will be done by members volunteering their time and expertise — a “mututal interest” group.

-Wellington Amateur Radio Club members have already agreed with a QHUG proposal to seek wider support, and to vest QHUG assets in the incorporated society that is proposed.
-QHUG will be dissolved before year end by WARC Inc (it’s a subcommittee of WARC Inc) and residual financial matters will be settled at the close of the club’s 2016-17 financial year.
+Wellington Amateur Radio Club members agreed with a QHUG proposal to seek wider regional support, and to vest QHUG assets in RemoteDX Inc. QHUG was dissolved by WARC Inc (it’s a subcommittee of WARC Inc) and residual financial matters were settled at the close of the club’s 2016-17 financial year.